OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

     }
     ```

 Then call it when you want to clear the custom property.
-For example, you can call it from **logCRMEvent** if setting the log failed in some way as shown next.
+For example, you can call it from **logCRMEvent** if setting the log failed in some way as shown in the following function.

     ```js
     function logCRMEvent(appointmentEvent) {